PacktPublishing/.NET-MAUI-Cross-Platform-Application-Development/README.md

-# Modern Cross Platform Application Development with .NET MAUI
+# .NET MAUI Cross-Platform Application Development
 Modern Cross-Platform Application Development with .NET MAUI, published by Packt

 The source code can be cloned from `main` branch or downloaded from release area.